 Want to experience scenic cycle routes in the UK?
 Discovering new places by bike engages all your senses, forcing you to connect with a place in a way you haven’t experienced before; it’s also ideal for visiting often missed pockets of local food and culture and getting to know the essence of a place.
 Whilst weather can be a hindrance to many holidays in the UK, when it comes to cycling, it’s actually pretty ideal – the mildness means that you never have to worry about temperature extremes.

 Read on to find out what the most scenic cycle routes in the UK are and the best YHA places for you to stay in along the way.

 For a faraway adventure – Scottish Highlands

-If you’re after an adventurous challenge then you need to make your way to Scotland for a scenic cycle route in the UK you won’t forget, and some of the cleanest air in the kingdom.
-The route takes you from Dingwall to the Victorian spa town called Strathpeffer, heading past astonishing scenery of Loch Garve where you’ll encounter ancient trees and shimmering waterside.
+If you’re after an adventurous challenge then you need to make your way to Scotland for a great cycle route in the UK that you certainly won’t forget, and some of the cleanest air in the kingdom.
+This cycle route takes you from Dingwall to the Victorian spa town called Strathpeffer, heading past astonishing scenery of Loch Garve where you’ll encounter ancient trees and shimmering waterside.
 You can choose whether to make your route long or short, depending on how much you want to see, as it’s a truly customisable experience based on your fitness ability and length of stay.

 For something leisurely – Surrey